 Your health and safety and that of our team of professionals is of utmost concern.
 We have protocols in place to protect you, our staff, and the community.
 Read our COVID-19 Letter on what measures we have implemented for everyone’s health and safety.
-Here is what you can do: call ahead 345-1199; Register or login to the Patient Portal where you can request an appointment, complete social and medical history, review and sign medical forms and securely communicate with our practice; wear a cloth face covering before coming to our clinic to protect our staff and others.
+Here is what you can do: call ahead 345-1199; Register or login to the Patient Portal update your profile with contact information, complete social and medical history, review and sign medical forms and securely communicate with our practice; wear a cloth face covering before coming to our clinic to protect our staff and others.

 COVID-19 is a highly infectious disease from a new coronavirus which is spread human to human and produces mild to severe respiratory illness which commonly presents with a cough, fever, and shortness of breath.
 Learn more

 We are following the daily evolving CDC guidelines and public health recommendations for testing.
 Not everyone should be tested due to the national shortage of testing supplies and protective equipment.
 If you have had close contact with a known or suspected case of COVID-19 or if you have recently traveled call today 345-1199.
 Learn more

 Protect our staff and others by wearing a cloth face covering before you come to our clinic.
 Also, we are adhering to the strict physical distancing guidelines to limit exposure; so, you and/or support system may be asked to stay in your vehicle.
 Book an appointment online; check your email and/or text messages for confirmation of your appointment.
 Be sure to click the link in the message to complete registration.
 When you arrive, call 345-1199 to start check in and the screening process.
 If you have been exposed to a confirmed positive: unless your are symptomatic, you may be asked to wait 7 days from the last day of exposure.
 Learn more